ArledgeMike/MeetManager/README.md

 </ul>

 <p>MeetManager is a Ruby Command Line CRUD application.
 Create a list of tasks for your day.
 Mark tasks complete as you go through your day.
 When you are finished with a task just delete and move on.
 If you need to take Meet Manager with you just print out your list to a text file and drop it on your phone.
-All this in one spot.</p>
+All this in one spot.
+If you have any requests please get in touch as this is a work in progress.</p>